mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 tandem.** Its derivative is `2^x*log(2)` (the `c^f(x)` branch of `deriv`); its integral is `2^x*log(2)^-1` (the `c^(a·x+b)` branch of `integrate_pow`).
-The inverse relationship between the two is exactly the `1/log(2)` factor flipping between numerator and denominator — a one-line illustration that differentiation and integration are true inverses here, confirmed numerically.
+The inverse relationship between the two is exactly the `1/log(2)` factor flipping between numerator and denominator, a one-line illustration that differentiation and integration are true inverses here, confirmed numerically.

-**Two cosmetic oddities in the output are worth understanding, not "fixing".** First, `1/x` prints as `x^-1` and its integral prints as `log(x)` — negative exponents are kept as powers (they fall out of the power rule), so the printer never writes them as fractions.
+**Two cosmetic oddities in the output are worth understanding, not "fixing".** First, `1/x` prints as `x^-1` and its integral prints as `log(x)` because negative exponents are kept as powers (they fall out of the power rule), so the printer never writes them as fractions.
 Second, in the `log(x)` example the line `d/dx(∫) = log(x) + 1 - 1` shows an expression that is numerically `log(x)` but not fully simplified, because the simplifier does not cancel the `+1 - 1` that arises from the product rule applied to `x·log(x)`.
-The numeric check still passes — `1 - 1` cancels exactly in floating point — but it is a visible reminder that the simplifier is a *subset* of a real CAS, not a complete one.
+The numeric check still passes; `1 - 1` cancels exactly in floating point; but it is a visible reminder that the simplifier is a *subset* of a real CAS, not a complete one.

 ---